Sophia-Cristina/SGDK-OhSat-MegaPong-Tutorial-Commented/README.md

 # SGDK-OhSat-MegaPong-Tutorial-Commented

-THIS IS JUST MY FINISHED "HOMEWORK" AT PROGRAMMING A GENESIS GAME WITH SGDK: https://github.com/Stephane-D/SGDK
+THIS IS JUST MY FINISHED "HOMEWORK" AT PROGRAMMING A GENESIS GAME WITH SGDK:

+https://github.com/Stephane-D/SGDK

-I followed and wrote in my style the following tutorial by OhSat: https://www.ohsat.com/tutorial/megapong/megapong-1/
+I followed and wrote in my style the following tutorial by OhSat:

+https://www.ohsat.com/tutorial/megapong/megapong-1/

 I got the most importat texts (based on my view-point) of the tutorials and commented each line so you can know what the SGDK functions does!

+THE ROM FILE IS ON THE FOLDER OUT AS: 'rom.bin'

 #################################################